lewinschmitt/lewinschmitt.github.io/index.md

   - image_path: https://raw.githubusercontent.com/lewinschmitt/lewinschmitt.github.io/main/assets/img/profilepic.jpg
     alt: "A picture of myself"
     title: "What else I do"
-    excerpt: "I am also a predoctoral research fellow at the [Institut Barcelona d’Estudis Internacionals](https://www.ibei.org/en) (IBEI).
-There, I am working for [GLOBE](https://www.globe-project.eu/), an exciting Horizon 2020 project on “Global Governance and the European Union: Future Trends and Scenarios”."
+    excerpt: "I also worked as a predoctoral research fellow at the [Institut Barcelona d’Estudis Internacionals](https://www.ibei.org/en) (IBEI).
+There, I was associated with [GLOBE](https://www.globe-project.eu/), an exciting Horizon 2020 project on “Global Governance and the European Union: Future Trends and Scenarios”."

 ---

 {% include feature_row %}

-I am a PhD candidate in political science and international relations at [Pompeu Fabra University](https://www.upf.edu/web/phd-political-and-social-sciences/){:target="_blank"}.
-You can follow me on [Twitter](https://twitter.com/lewinontheedge){:target="_blank"} or [LinkedIn](https://www.linkedin.com/in/lewin-schmitt/){:target="_blank"}.
+I am a political scientist with a PhD from [Pompeu Fabra University](https://www.upf.edu/web/phd-political-and-social-sciences/){:target="_blank"}.
+You can follow me on [Bluesky](https://bsky.app/profile/lewinontheedge.bsky.social){:target="_blank"} or [LinkedIn](https://www.linkedin.com/in/lewin-schmitt/){:target="_blank"}.
 You can also reach out via [email](mailto:lewin.schmitt@upf.edu).
 If I don't respond to an inquiry immediately, I'm likely playing volleyball at the beach.

 ## Publications